Today, the web generates millions of orders in the background of multichannel commerce. Usually, these orders don’t have source codes.

 - A listing or segmentation of all source codes incorporated in each mailing

-- Order databases or records for the right period.
-Preferred fields contain key code (if tracking up front), name/address, customer’s phone number, order price (product demand $), and order date.
+- Order databases or records for the correct period.
+Preferred fields include the key code (if tracking is up front), name/address, customer’s phone number, order price (product demand $), and order date.

-- Other key codes if you are monitoring sales to a source during order
+- Other key codes, if you are monitoring sales to a source during an order

-Some common matchback strategies to effectively assign a sale to whole marketing campaigns include the following:
+Some common matchback strategies to effectively assign a sale to the whole marketing campaign include the following:

 - Unmatched orders: Most of the time, orders can’t be matched back to a record of mail history.

-- A/B testing: Having a control group to which mailing is held back lets you determine whether segments that were mailed had a lift over the hold/control segment that wasn’t mailed.
+- A/B testing: Having a control group to which the mailing is held back allows you to determine whether segments that were mailed experienced a lift over the hold/control segment that wasn’t sent.

-There are different major factors to look for when examining the outcomes of your matchback.
+Several key factors should be considered when evaluating the outcomes of your matchback.

 A few from our experience are listed below: